 - Kitty litter

+Special Note: If you’re using a solid item like your car mats, cardboard, wood boards, etc., place the tip just under the tire that is stuck in the mud, and leave the rest of the item in front as a makeshift ramp.
 If you’re using looser items such as kitty litter, sand, salt, or leaves and twigs, make a path in front of your tires.
 This should create a rough surface with, hopefully, enough traction to get out.

-Tow It Out
+Fifth Method: Tow It Out

 Know Your Car’s Limits

 Not all cars are made for off-road adventures.
 It’s important to know when it’s safe to take your vehicle out into the unknown and when it’s better to stay on the road more traveled.
 A fully outfitted Jeep is more prepared to take on challenging terrain than a Sonata or a Civic.

 If you’re going to make a habit of off-roading make sure your vehicle has:

 - High ground clearance

 - Quality tow points (like tow hooks or trailer hitches)

 The tow points are especially important because even the best off-roading vehicles get stuck from time to time.